 Where would you like to study?

 St. Olaf has more than 70 approved semester and yearlong destinations for off-campus study in Africa, Asia, Central and South America, Europe, the Middle East, and the United States.
-In addition, each year we offer about 30 January interim programs led by St. Olaf faculty to domestic and international destinations around the world.
+In addition, each year we offer about 30 January Interim programs led by St. Olaf faculty to domestic and international destinations around the world.
+Search all available programs!

 What type of program best fits you?